 VIN Verifications Out-of-State

-VIN verifications completed out-of-state are to be examined by motor vehicle officials or state level law enforcement officials, or by that personnel authorized by that state to perform VIN verifications.
+VIN verifications completed out-of-state are to be examined by motor vehicle officials or state-level law enforcement officials, or by personnel authorized by that state to perform VIN verifications.
 Military personnel may have the VIN verification completed by the Commanding Officer or Provost Marshal of the military base.
 VIN verifications performed out-of-state must be accompanied by a letter of identification of the agent on their department or agency's official letterhead and are subject to approval by the Vermont Commissioner of Motor Vehicles.